imjoy-team/imjoy-cloud-annotation/docs/task-manager.md

 - `TASK_ID`: ID of the task
 - `BASE_URL` is the URL of the task management server, here our demo server.

-Kaibu permits further customization of this plugin, more information can be found in the dedicated section for the client developer.
+### Complex annotation tasks

+The provided example above allows to draw new annotations.
+However, you can modify Kaibu and add more information to the annotation tasks with additional **widgets**.

+For instance, in this [**Kaibu demo**](https://kaibu.org/docs/#/api?id=example-1-skin-image-annotation) we ask the user for classification of a potential tumor, permit to add a comment, and draw an polygon around the affected region:

 ### Distributing of annotation plugins